Learn

 AI systems handle the combinatorial complexity of star allele assignment, cross-reference results against CPIC prescribing guidelines, and flag medications where your metabolizer status (poor, intermediate, normal, rapid, or ultra-rapid) could affect efficacy or adverse reaction risk.
 This is not theoretical — studies published in Nature Genetics have estimated that over 99% of individuals carry at least one actionable pharmacogenomic variant.

-Beyond risk identification, AI agents synthesize findings across domains — cardiovascular, metabolic, neurological, nutritional, pharmacogenomic — into personalized longevity protocols.
+Beyond risk identification, one frontier AI agent synthesizes findings across domains — cardiovascular, metabolic, neurological, nutritional, pharmacogenomic — into prevention-focused reports.
 These are not generic wellness tips.
 They are specific recommendations grounded in your genetic profile: which supplements have evidence for your genotype, which screening tests to prioritize, which exercise modalities align with your cardiovascular and musculoskeletal risk profile.

 Traditional DTC Testing vs AI-Powered Genomics